colinxsmith/Radar/README.md

  VisualCinnamon.com
  Inspired by the code of alangrafu

- Changed to make it work with D3.js v4
+ Changed to make it work with D3.js v4 and now v5 (5th.
+June 2018)